Facing Unfair Suspension as a Cashier: How Can I Legally Challenge It?

 nathrao

-Dear Mr Umakanatan,
+Dear Mr. Umakanatan,

 umakanthan53

-Your presumptions are exactly correct and the final question following your astonishment is apt.
-As far as I know, for any theft of Bank's money kept in the ATM by burglary, the concerned employees of the Bank would not be proceeded against.
-Normally group pf ATMs would be under the scrutiny of a monitoring system and only the employees in charge will have access to the monitoring system to watch the entire transactions through such every ATM and load them with currency as and when required.
-Therefore, if short fall in cash in between successive ATM replenishment is noticed then normally the employees concerned would be held responsible for they alone would have the key for the machines and know the passwords if outside agencies are not engaged for such work.
-Though the single key was with the cashier and the questioner, as admitted by himself, was not present at the time of the particular successive replenishment of currency, he, as the Head Cashier, can not disown his joint responsibility for the monetary loss.
-Moreover, the short fall in cash might have been detected by the Manager and hence his suspension might be.
-Based on such presumable facts only, I gave my reply as above.
+Therefore, if a shortfall in cash between successive ATM replenishments is noticed, then normally the employees concerned would be held responsible, as they alone would have the key for the machines and know the passwords if outside agencies are not engaged for such work.
+Though the single key was with the cashier and the questioner, as admitted by himself, was not present at the time of the particular successive replenishment of currency, he, as the Head Cashier, cannot disown his joint responsibility for the monetary loss.
+Moreover, the shortfall in cash might have been detected by the Manager, and hence his suspension might be based on such presumable facts only.
+I gave my reply as above.

 KK!HR

-3. Irreparable injury : is more in favour of continuance of suspension.The suspended employee continues to be in service and is entitled to subsistence allowance.
+This is more in favor of the continuance of suspension.
+The suspended employee continues to be in service and is entitled to a subsistence allowance.

+This legal position was shared not to dissuade you from trying your luck but only to forewarn you of the likely scenario.
 Notwithstanding my comments, you may consult a senior advocate with all papers and the applicable rule position as suggested by Shri Umakanthan sir and decide accordingly.

 saiconsult

-The seniors have apprised you of the correct legal position about suspension.
-It is very difficult to stay suspension in t's early stage as the bank can suspend an employee pending investigation also as the service rules.
-So probably it is better to await the investigation report if at all any investigation has been ordered.
-If the bank does not intend to order any investigation but suspended you merely on some prima facie assumptions and you have evidence contrary to it and if you can prove extraneous factors like bias or haste in arriving at such conclusion, you can, as Mr.Umaknathan said, approach the appropriate High Court for stay.
+The seniors have apprised you of the correct legal position regarding suspension.
+It is very difficult to stay a suspension in its early stage as the bank can suspend an employee pending investigation, as per the service rules.
+Therefore, it might be better to await the investigation report if an investigation has been ordered.
+If the bank does not intend to order any investigation but suspended you merely on some prima facie assumptions, and you have evidence contrary to it, you can prove extraneous factors like bias or haste in arriving at such a conclusion.
+As Mr. Umaknathan mentioned, you can approach the appropriate High Court for a stay.

-1)The authority suspending you, can also revoke the suspension on an application made by the employees so suspended with convincing grounds.
-So you can try this first.
+1) The authority suspending you can also revoke the suspension upon an application made by the employee with convincing grounds.
+So, you can try this first.

-3) If both remedies fail, you can approach the High Court.You need to convince the court the order suffers from defect apparent on the face of it.
+3) If both remedies fail, you can approach the High Court.
+You need to convince the court that the order suffers from a defect apparent on the face of it.

-HR & Labour Relations Adviser
+Regards, B. Saikumar HR & Labour Relations Adviser Navi Mumbai

 gopinath varahamurthi